LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Annotation Guidelines, Judge Model Evaluations, and Full Alt-Test Results

 \subsection{Annotation Protocol}

-All annotations were performed by three legally trained coauthors between April 30 and May 4, 2025.
-Each expert annotated the same 50 question–answer pairs, requiring approximately 6–8 hours in total.
+All annotations were carried out by three legally trained coauthors, under the supervision of a fourth coauthor who is a law professor.
+Each expert annotated the same 50 question–answer pairs.
 The annotation task was perceived as largely self-explanatory, and no extensive calibration sessions were necessary.
 One of the original 50 items was replaced during the process due to concerns about it not being fully self-contained.

 To ensure consistency, annotators were provided with the exact inference prompt used to generate the LLM answers as well as the evaluation prompt shown to the LLM judge.
 Additionally, all key instructions were summarized on a one-page slide that outlined the evaluation principles: